islas27/array-extensions/README.md

 # Array extension exercise [![Build Status](https://travis-ci.org/islas27/array-ext-exercise.svg?branch=dev)](https://travis-ci.org/islas27/array-ext-exercise)
-A set of methods that extend the Array prototype in JavaScript
+A set of methods that extend the Array prototype in JavaScript.

+Examples of each method can be found in the `examples` folder with a comment of the expected output, and can be executed with node in any terminal: `node examples/[method-name].js`

 ---